fjmoeller/StudioColladaExportFix/README.md

 # Example
 py remover.py {dae file to edit}

+Disclaimers:
-Disclaimer: the dae file you put into this script gets overwritten
+the dae file you put into this script gets overwritten you will need to export your model WITHOUT the lego logos

 # Dependencies
 This script uses numpy and elementtree